Code-Institute-Submissions/sofias_bistro/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Navigation Menu:
+  1. Open the website at the Home Page.
+  2. Try to click on each of the following navigation tabs to view that they direct to the appropriate pages:
+    1. 'About' will link to the 'About' page
+    2. 'Menu' will link to the 'Menu' page
+    3. 'Reviews - All Reviews' will link to 'All Reviews' page
+    4. 'Reviews - Add Review' will link to the 'Add Review' page

+1. Review Form - Add Review:
-    1. Go to the "Contact Us" page
+    1. Go to the "Reviews - Add Review" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the form with the visit date field left empty and verify that a message will appear to prompt the user to fill up those required fields.
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with the name field left empty and verify that a message will appear to prompt the user to fill up those required fields.
+    4. Try to submit the form with the rating left unselected for any number and verify that a message will appear to prompt the user to fill up those required fields.
+    5. Try to submit the form with all inputs completed except for the comment field and verify that the review entry is successfully added upon completion of clicking the 'Add' button.
+    6. Try to submit the form with all inputs completed and verify that the review entry is successfully added upon completion of clicking the 'Add' button.

+2. Review Form - Edit Review:
+    1. Go to the "Reviews - All Reviews" page
+    2. Click the 'Edit' button for selected review to edit and verify that the page with the review form will show with all fields displaying the existing content.
+    3. Make amendments to the content with the visit date field left empty and verify that a message will appear to prompt the user to fill up the visit date field.
+    4. Make amendments to the content with the name field left empty and verify that a message will appear to prompt the user to fill up the name field.
+    5. Make amendments to the content with the rating field left unselected for a number and verify that a message will appear to prompt the user to select the rating.
+    6. Try to submit the form with all inputs amended and completed except for the comment field and verify that the review entry is successfully updated upong clicking the 'Update' button.
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    7. Try to submit the form with all inputs amended and completed and verify that the review entry is successfully updated upong clicking the 'Update' button.
+The page will redirect to the 'All Reviews' page and have a flash message appear stating that the review has been updated.
+The updated review will appear on the 'All Reviews' page.
+    8. Click the 'Cancel' button and verify that the 'All Reviews' page will be returned.

+3. Review Form - Delete Review:
+    1. Go to the "Reviews - All Reviews" page
+    2. Click the 'Delete' button for selected review to be deleted and verify that the page will be directed to a 'Deletion Confirmation' page that states the details of the review that is intended for deletion.
+    3. Click on the 'No' button and verify that the page will be directed to the 'All Reviews' page.
+    4. Click on the 'Yes' button and verify that the review is successfully deleted.
+The page will direct to the'All Reviews' page with a flash message appear stating that the review has been deleted.
+Deleted review will not appear on the 'All Reviews' page.

+Bugs Encountered: Upon deployment to heroku, the page would not display itself upon adding, editing and deleting a review.
+The issue was rectified by importing smtplib to the app.py file.

+All pages have been checked on smaller devices to ensure that they are presentably displayed as mobile responsive.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+**In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+**You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+**If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment